Hullabalo/ComfyUI-Loop/README.md

 I plan to revisit the code later but it works well for basic use (don't judge a fish by its ability to climb a tree, I do my best :D).
 If you encounter issues or have suggestions, ask on the repo ! :)

-If you enjoy this project and want to boost its development, just leave a star : your support makes a difference! ♥️
+If you enjoy this project and want to boost its development, just leave a star (I eat them) : your support makes a difference! ♥️

 **MIT License. version 0.2**
 https://github.com/Hullabalo/ComfyUI-Loop/
 Thanks to rgthree, chrisgoringe, pythongosssss and many, many many others for their contributions, how-to's, code snippets etc.

-## Icon Attribution
+## Image Attribution
 Icons from `/icons` directory Icons are based on icon set from PAOMedia : https://www.iconfinder.com/paomedia/icon-sets and licensed under [Creative Commons Attribution 3.0 Unported] (https://creativecommons.org/licenses/by/3.0/deed.en).